IORoot/wp-plugin__page-builder/README.md

 ## Use-case

 Built with tailwind-css and SVGs as imagery in mind, this builder was created to allow me to keep the page sizes to a minimum for good lighthouse scores.

+The page builder really only does the following things:

+1. Gives you access to the other page-builder plugins to place onto the page.
+2. Add classes into the body or page. (optional)
+3. Add code into the Header
+4. Add code into the Footer
+5. Add SVGs into the Footer
+6. Import and Export JSON representation of the page.
+7. Import and Export JSON representation of the SVGs.

+The import/export functionality allows you to copy & paste the page or SVG data all in one.

 ## Requirements